 Combinations

-- Top-down to roughly sketch the main strands
+- Top-down, roughly sketch the main threads

-- Bottom-up to collect interesting scene ideas
+- Bottom-up, collect interesting scene ideas

-- Front-to-back to formulate them in flow
+- Front-to-back, write them out in flow

-Energy-led writing
+Energy-driven writing

 Relaxed phase